Locally conformally flat and self-dual structures on simple 4-manifolds: Introduction

 \section{Introduction}

-A Riemannian manifold $(M,g)$ is called {\em locally conformally flat (LCF)} if in a neighborhood say $U$ of any point, there is a strictly positive smooth function $f$ such that $\tilde{g}=fg$ is a metric of zero sectional curvature everywhere on $U\subset M$.
-Sometimes more concise statement {\em conformally flat} is also used since globally conformally flat manifolds have to be manifolds which admit flat metric.
+A Riemannian manifold $(M,g)$ is called {\em locally conformally flat (LCF)} if there is a neighborhood $U$ of any point, and a strictly positive smooth function $f$ such that $\tilde{g}=fg$ is a metric of zero sectional curvature everywhere on $U\subset M$.
+Sometimes the more concise terminology {\em conformally flat} is also used since globally conformally flat manifolds admit flat metrics.
 They are quotients of $\mathbb R^n$ so that there is no need to give them a new name.
 Alternating and symmetry properties imply that we can think of the $(0,4)$ Riemann curvature tensor $R$ as an element of the space $S^2\Lambda^2M \subset \otimes^4T^*M$.
-It also satisfies the algebraic Bianchi identity, hence in the kernel of the {\em Bianchi symmetrization map}
+It also satisfies the algebraic Bianchi identity, hence it lies in the kernel of the {\em Bianchi symmetrization map}

 Since $b^2=b$ and $b$ is ${GL}(T^*M)$-equivariant, we have the equivariant decomposition $S^2\Lambda^2M=\tn{Ker}\,b\oplus\tn{Im}\,b$, where we call this kernel as the space of {\em curvature-like tensors}.
 Thinking $\tn{Ker}\,b$ as an invariant $O(g)$-module, we have a unique irreducible decomposition, according to this the curvature tensor decomposes as $R=U\oplus Z \oplus W$.
 The components can be computed as